cmateu/gaiaerror_py/README.md

 To simulate 25% distance errors plus Gaia errors for the remaining quantities, run the gaiaerr_photerr.py code as:

 	gaiaerr_photerr.py myfile.ne.dat 0.25

+By default both codes simulate nominal end-of-mission Gaia errors, i.e. the errors expected at the end of the nominal mission lifetime of 5 yr.
+To simulate errors at a different mission time, use the -tm option followed by the desired mission time in years.

+The following example will provide errors simulated for 1.5 yrs of operation:

+	gaiaerr.py myfile.ne.dat -tm 1.5

+You can also simulate errors for extended mission lifetimes, e.g. if the Gaia mission is extended for 2 more years, simulate the errors as:

+	gaiaerr.py myfile.ne.dat -tm 7.

+It is assumed the errors scale as t\**3/2 for up to 10 years of operation.
+For larger times a t**1/2 scaling factor is assumed (A.G.A.
+Brown, private communication)